Community Service Directorate

 We leave no project behind.

-Our projects work hard to serve the communities out there.
-On our side, we work hard to support them in their efforts.
-This service provides projects with a point of contact from the Directorate, and assists in project support and advisory.
+And while our projects work hard to serve the communities out there, we work hard to support them in their efforts.

-The Basic Screening Guidelines workshop will take place in March 2017 and serves to educate pre-clinical project committee members and volunteers on the indications of various screening modalities in Singapore and the interpretation of results from health screenings that they conduct.
-This workshop will be conducted by medical students in their clinical years and through this workshop, we hope that pre-clinical students can have a better understanding of the screening practices in Singapore and pass on accurate and relevant knowledge to participants of health screenings.
+The annual Screening Guidelines Workshop aims to educate pre-clinical project committee members and volunteers on the indications of various screening modalities in Singapore and the interpretation of results from health screenings that they conduct.
+Conducted by senior medical students in their clinical years, we hope that pre-clinical students can get a better understanding of the screening practices in Singapore and pass on accurate and relevant knowledge to the beneficiaries they screen.